-The others in your life
+The people in your life

 Learn more about:

-- The effect on partners
+- The effect on people close to you

-- How to tell children
+- Talking to children

 For more on this, see our Caring for someone with cancer.